semickolon/fak/README.md

     # The second argument is the key indices/positions (min 2, max 9 keys)
     combo.make 50 [2, 3],

-    # With `make`, the combo is released once *any one* of the key indices is released
+    # By default, the combo is released once *any one* of the key indices is released
-    # Alternatively, `make_slow` releases the combo once *all* of the key indices are released
+    # Merge with `combo.slow_release` if you want the combo to release once *all* of the key indices are released instead
-    combo.make_slow 30 [0, 2, 5],
+    combo.make 30 [0, 2, 5] & combo.slow_release,

+    # During fast typing, you might want to temporarily ignore combos to prevent triggering them
+    # To do this, merge with `combo.require_prior_idle_ms [ms]`
+    # For example, the following combo is ignored if the last keypress happened no more than 180ms ago.
+    combo.make 60 [0, 1] & combo.require_prior_idle_ms 180

     # You can't use virtual key indices.
 Just physical keys.
   ],
-  # Assuming a 6-key macropad + 2 virtual keys, our layers need to have 8 keycodes.
+  # Assuming a 6-key macropad + 3 virtual keys, our layers need to have 9 keycodes.
   layers = [
     [
       kc.A, kc.B, kc.C,